-(1) Stock option awards were granted to the Named Officer on November 14, 2008 and are eligible to vest upon the Company's achievement of certain regulatory milestones.
-The performance conditions were not satisfied as of December 31, 2014.

-(2) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
-The appreciation of this right is capped at \$4.50 and limits the potential shares that could be granted to 100,233.

-(3) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vests one-third per year over a three-year term.
-The appreciation of each right is capped at \$11.00 and limits the potential shares that could be granted to 89,640.

-(4) Stock option awards were granted to the Named Executive Officer on July 26, 2007 and are eligible to vest upon the Company's achievement of certain regulatory milestones.
-The performance conditions were not satisfied as of December 31, 2014.

-(5) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
-The appreciation of each right is capped at \$4.50 and limits the potential shares that could be granted to 72,750.

-(6) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
-The appreciation of each right is capped at \$7.00 and limits the potential shares that could be granted to 18,589.

-(7) Stock awards were granted to the Named Executive Officers on February 28, 2012 and vest one-third per year over a three-year term.

-(8) Stock awards were granted to the Named Executive Officers on January 3, 2013 and vest one-third per year over a three-year term.

-(9) Stock awards were granted to the Named Executive Officers on January 3, 2014 and vest one-third per year over a three-year term.

-(10) The market value reflects the closing price per share of the Company's common stock on the NASDAQ Global Market on December 31, 2014.
+- (1) Stock option awards were granted to the Named Officer on November 14, 2008 and are eligible to vest upon the Company's achievement of certain regulatory milestones.
+The performance conditions were not satisfied as of December 31, 2015. - (2) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
+The appreciation of this right is capped at \$4.50 and limits the potential shares that could be granted to 100,233. - (3) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vests one-third per year over a three-year term.
+The appreciation of each right is capped at \$11.00 and limits the potential shares that could be granted to 89,640. - (4) Stock option awards were granted to the Named Executive Officer on July 26, 2007 and are eligible to vest upon the Company's achievement of certain regulatory milestones.
+The performance conditions were not satisfied as of December 31, 2015. - (5) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
+The appreciation of each right is capped at \$4.50 and limits the potential shares that could be granted to 72,750. - (6) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
+The appreciation of each right is capped at \$7.00 and limits the potential shares that could be granted to 18,589. - (7) Stock awards were granted to the Named Executive Officers on January 3, 2013 and vest one-third per year over a three-year term. - (8) Stock awards were granted to the Named Executive Officers on January 3, 2014 and vest one-third per year over a three-year term. - (9) The market value reflects the closing price per share of the Company's common stock on the OTC Market on December 31, 2015.